YU-MITC/moodle-local_yukaltura/README.md

 * This software follows the license policy of Moodle (GNU GPL v3).
 * "Kaltura" is the registered trademark of the Kaltura Inc.
 * Web-camera recording function in "My Media" supports the Mozilla Firefox, Google Chrome, Opera and Safari.
 For smartphones and tablets, you can record and upload movies through a normal media uploader.
+* Uploading and recording functions in resource and activity modules may not work well with smartphones.
+Because, low resolution screen cannot display these forms correctly.